janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 ```

 (If it's eating you up inside why isn't it `Roda::Request` and
-`Roda::Response`, [see the reasoning])
+`Roda::Response`, [see the reasoning].)

 ### A plugin

-We want to design a plugin system where "plugins" can extend and override
+We want to design a plugin system where a "plugin" can extend/override any part
-Roda's behaviour.
-Since a gem's behaviour is entirely defined by it's methods
+of Roda's functionality.
+Since a gem's functionality is defined entirely by
-and classes, our "plugins" simply need to be able to override instance and
+it's methods and classes, our "plugins" simply need to be able to override
-class methods for each class in Roda.
+instance and class methods for each class in Roda.

 Let's define what exactly a "plugin" will be.
 Since we want a "plugin" to be an
-individual, isolated unit of behaviour, it makes sense to package it as Ruby
+individual, isolated unit of behaviour, it makes sense to package it as a
-module.
+simple Ruby module.

 We can now define a `Roda.plugin` method, which applies a given plugin: